Joining time for breeding sheep

 Temperatures are cooler during an autumn joining, which means rams are more active and less likely to experience heat-induced fertility problems.

-Heat stress during pregnancy can affect lamb birth weights, reducing smaller lambs' chances of survival.
+Heat stress during pregnancy can negatively affect lamb birth weights, growth rate and increase the mortality rate of lamb survival.
 This problem is less likely to occur following an autumn joining.

 Spring/summer joining